 In early 2021, President Joe Biden signed the American Rescue Plan Act into law.
 This law created a Homeowner Assistance Fund, a federal program, to give $10 billion to the states to help households that are behind on their mortgages and other housing-related expenses due to COVID-19.

-Eligible homeowners in Rhode Island who've experienced a financial hardship because of the pandemic can get a piece of the $50 million allocated to the state (up to $50,000 per household) by applying to the "Homeowner Assistance Fund—Rhode Island" (HAF-RI) program.
+Eligible homeowners in Rhode Island who've experienced a financial hardship because of COVID-19 can get a portion of the $50 million allocated to the state (up to $50,000 per household) by applying to the "Homeowner Assistance Fund—Rhode Island" (HAF-RI) program.
 This program helps homeowners pay overdue and future mortgage payments, as well as other housing-related costs.

 You can use HAF-RI funds to pay a number of housing-related expenses, including: